jakuta-tech/JitDecrypter/README.md

   ### Implementation

-  As proof of concept these additional considerations were implemented in some of my crackmes:
+  These ideas were implemented as a proof of concept in some of my crackmes.
+The protector uses a concept similar to my packer [Fatpack](https://github.com/Fatmike-GH/Fatpack) and relies on my [manual mapper ](https://github.com/Fatmike-GH/PELoader).

 **crackmes.one**
   - [Fatmike's Crackme #5](https://crackmes.one/crackme/66ca5b91b899a3b9dd02af52)